nicbou/nicolasbouliane.com/frontend/content/blog/busy.md

 I'm too busy.

-Adulthood feels like stepping onto a treadmill that never stops.
-If I slow down to catch my breath, I must catch up later.
+Adulthood feels like being on treadmill that never stops.
+When I slow down to catch my breath, I must make up for it later.
 While I'm on vacation, chores and bills pile up, waiting for my return.
 Nothing is ever just *done*.
+The treadmill is just the overhead of running a business, of being an adult.

-I've been at it for a while, but these days the treadmill is going too fast.
-My work is preordained for months, and I never get to work on what I want.
+I've been at it for a while, but recently the treadmill has been going faster - too fast.
+My work is preordained for months, and I never to build new things, to play or experiment.
 Not without neglecting *something*.

 Objectively, things are fine.
 [All About Berlin](/projects/all-about-berlin) - the website I run for a living - is steadily improving.
 The [digital garden](/blog/digital-gardening) grows, flowers and bears fruit.
 But it's a big garden.
 I spend more and more time on upkeep, rarely finding the energy to plant seeds.

 I want to slow the treadmill down.
-I want to make more slack to build great things.
-This post is about how I'm doing it.
+I want to give myself more slack to build great things.
+This is a post about what I tried, and how it went.

 ![Sleeping dog](/images/illustrations/sleeping-dog.png)

 ## Automation

 When I was in college, I built websites for small businesses.
-One day during the finals, I got a call from a panicked client.
-Their email server was down and they were losing money.
-I had to set my books aside *right now* and fight that fire.
+Things beyond my control sometimes went wrong, and it was my job to fix them *right now*.
+I'd get a frantic call from a client because their email server went down, and I had to drop everything and fix it.
+Even during finals week.
+Even on a family trip.
+Even when nursing a hangover.

 Since then, I've been exceedingly wary of creating time-sensitive work for myself.
-I prefer automating a job at a convenient time to being bothered at an inconvenient time.
-I never want to interrupt a vacation to renew an SSL certificate.
+Better automate a job at a convenient time than being bothered at an inconvenient time.
+I never want to interrupt a vacation to renew an SSL certificate again.

 However, I still need to bite the bullet sometimes.
 I wrote a few important calculators that need [a yearly update in January](/blog/new-in-2024).
 I will update them for a third year next week.
 I'm getting *much* better at it.
 Each year, the code is a little easier to update, the tests a little more thorough.
 Eventually, I hope that it will mostly update itself.